Ali-Zolfaghari/Ali-Zolfaghari/README.md

 ### 👋 Hi, I’m Ali Zolfaghari Sichani

-I have obtained both my bachelor’s and master’s degrees in mechanical engineering in one of the top-ranked universities in Iran, with a focus on computational thermo-fluid dynamics (CFD).
+I am a mechanical engineer, with a focus on computational thermo-fluid dynamics (CFD).
 I am interested in code development for mathematical modeling of physical processes.
-I have accomplished numerous projects over my experiences, where I have written thousands of lines of codes in FORTRAN, C/C++, C#, MATLAB, etc.
+I have accomplished numerous projects over my experiences, where I have written thousands of lines of code in FORTRAN, C/C++, C#, MATLAB, etc.

 Some of my skills are: